 About Laura Treacy Bentley

 I am a poet, a novelist, and the former book editor for WV Living magazine.
 Poetry is my first love, but writing fiction is my newest love.
-My first novel The Silver Tattoo—a psychological thriller set in mythical Ireland—was released in 2013, and Night Terrors, a short story prequel to The Silver Tattoo was published in 2015.
-Lake Effect is my first book of poetry, and it was published in 2006.
+My latest book was just published in March 2017: Looking For Ireland: An Irish-Appalachian Pilgrimage.
+It's a chapbook/artist's book filled with my poems and color photographs.
+My first novel The Silver Tattoo—a psychological thriller set in mythical Ireland—was released in 2013, and Night Terrors, a short story prequel to The Silver Tattoo, was published in 2015.
+My first book of poetry, Lake Effect, was published in 2006.

 I was born in Hagerstown, Maryland, but have lived most of my life in Huntington, West Virginia.
 Today, I divide my time between the mountains of West Virginia and Maryland.
 I like to tell people that I received my "MFA" from RU (Rogue University) because I belonged to a fabulous fiction writing group called The Rogues.